-You may access the course via http://courses.missouri.edu.
-Under course login, select Canvas and enter your PawPrint.
-If you are having any technical difficulties, please contact the Mizzou IT Help Desk via phone 573-882-5000 or e-mail helpdesk@missouri.edu.
+You may access the course via https://canvas.umsystem.edu.
+Enter your PawPrint to login.
+If you are having any technical difficulties, please contact the University of Missouri Tech Support via phone 573-882-5000 or e-mail techsupport@missouri.edu.